dendronhq/dendron-site/vault/community.office-hours.2021.07.18.md

     * Plan is to remove existing preview at the beginning of August.
 * Graph styling
     * Right now, we only have light/dark.
-    * In the next release, you can apply custom css to the graph.
+    * In the next release, you can apply custom CSS to the graph.
 * Workspace templates
     * Initialize with a blank workspace OR use templates
         * Daily journal